 Visitors may also like to check out the nearby Ettal abbey which, like many Bavarian religious centers, brews its own beer and distills its own liqueurs.

 The Ammergau mountains are worth a winter day trip from Munich even if culture is of no interest at all.
 Oberammergau is one of the ski areas within easy reach of the city, while the Graswang valley to Linderhof offers cross-country ski trails with spectacular mountain views.

 Pin this Day Trips from Munich Post for Later

 Day Trips from Munich: Nuremberg

-Nuremberg is just over an hour away from Munich by train, this a great option for a day trip.
+Nuremberg is just over an hour away from Munich by train, this is a great option for one of the many day trips from Munich.
 It is a city steeped in history with lots of things to see or do.
 Visitors will be in awe of the imperial castle that overlooks the old town area.

 The Holy Roman Emperors of the ninth and tenth centuries originally built the castle.
 The castle and the city walls form a perimeter of the old town, which is a great place for a walk.
 These are 4.5 miles long with turrets, gates and looks rather impressive.